szetyng/Guardrails/README.md

 - sanction level = 1: cannot make demands anymore
 - sanction level = 2: head is empowered to exclude agent
 - head can reset agent's sanction level to 0 so that it can make demands again (via p6), but it will not reset its offence level.
 If the agent misbehaves AGAIN after its sanction level has been reset to 0 but offence level remains at 1 -> its offence level increases to 2, sanction level set to 2 -> agent is excluded from the institution.
+- above bullet point is disregarded.
+If head upholds appeal, then both the offence level and sanction level are decremented.
+Might want to implement a reset sanction function that does the above bullet point?

 `reportGreed monitor agent inst`
 - side-effect: increments agent's offence level by 1